 She told me that she hadn’t crocheted in years, but saw my purple gingham blanket and it inspired her to get out her hooks and give it a try.
 And now look at what she is inspiring me add to my collection.
 I just love it.

-Gauge 2 inches = 7 stitches and 6 rows
+Gauge 2 in = 7 st and 6 rows of pattern

-With hook size needed to obtain gauge, (I used J) Chain (CH) 111 with Black (Any odd number will work if you want to make the blanket larger or smaller.)
+Chain 111 with Black and with hook size needed to obtain gauge.
+(I used J. Any odd number will work if you want to make the blanket larger or smaller.)

 ROW 1: In the second chain from hook, *work one single crochet (SC.)
 In the next stitch, work one double crochet (DC.)
 Alternate from * in each chain space.
 The last stitch you make should be a DC.
 Pull through with white on last stitch.
 Chain one and turn.